What’s on in and around Northamptonshire

 Bingo.
 Liburd Room, Whilton Road, Kingsthorpe, 7.30pm to 9.45pm

 Martial Art of Tang Soo Do.
-Ringstead Village Hall (NN14 4DA), 6.30pm – 7.30pm.
-New children & family class.
-Beginners welcome.
-More info www.tangsoo.net
+Ringstead Village Hall, 6.30pm – 7.30pm.
+New children & family class.www.tangsoo.net

 Fitsteps Class.
 Kingsthorpe Baptist Church Hall, behind Waitrose, 10am